bbq2100/swe/README.md

 [6 Exam Preparation / Final Q&A](./lectures/6/README.md)

-In the last lecture we will have a final look at the learned material and preparse for the examination
+In the last lecture we will have a final look at the learned material and prepare for the examination

 -----